 While Mozambique’s forest sector stakeholders have recognized that the country has plans and aspirations for a more developed forest sector, a shared agenda is lacking.
 As a result, public resources are wasted, and piecemeal activities are contributing to forest degradation and fragmentation.
 Therefore, there is a need to build consensus on the short and long-term objectives among all stakeholders, including working towards the climate change goals under the Paris Agreement, and the Sustainable Development Goals.

-Key outputs will include a Forest Sector Agenda 2035 for Mozambique document, and policy briefs.
+- Forest Sector Agenda 2035 for Mozambique document

 The widespread use of natural resources and exploitation of forests have left vast areas in Mozambique and Madagascar deforested and degraded.
 Population growth and climate change are aggravating these challenges.
 For example, in areas where land is increasingly degraded, crop yields are likely to stagnate or even decline, leading to additional pressure to expand agricultural production into marginal areas to accommodate population’s demands for food.
 Climate change is likely to further compound the challenge of managing landscapes and sustaining their ability to deliver development benefits in both countries.

 There is a need to enhance the countries’ ability to quantify the extent of the status and trend of land degradation (including forest loss) and to estimate the future pressures on land and forests.
 PROFOR’s program will support the development tools to support integrated decision-making for landscape management across various sectors and levels of government.
 These tools are expected to help the governments of Madagascar and Mozambique identify an effective mix of interventions to achieve objectives regarding food security, landscapes, and forest sustainability in the face of competing development interests.